-Registration for the Summer Term is Now Open
+Registration for the Fall Term is Now Open

-NOTE: All Applications Must be Submitted (Complete) by Friday, May 1st.
+NOTE: For Fall Dual Enrollment Consideration, All Applications Must be Submitted (Complete) by Friday, July 17th.
 Late or Incomplete Applications will NOT be Considered.

 Follow the Directions to Apply for Dual Enrollment Courses at Lawson State: